 It is true that some other camshaft designs were released worldwide in England, Germany, and the Soviet Union for small bore Model A and B engines, and for later Model B engine derivatives produced through at least the 1940s.

-There was a camshaft and valve push rod (popularly called a tappet or lifter) design for the Model A, and a somewhat different design for the Model B. The stories of multiple different Model B camshaft grinds and profiles is not supported by the Ford drawing and release records and Ford technical publications.
+There was a camshaft and valve push rod (popularly called a tappet or lifter) design for the Model A, and a somewhat different design for the Model B. The stories of multiple different Model B camshaft grinds and profiles are not supported by original Ford drawing and release records or Ford technical publications.

 The Model A camshaft drawing A-6250-A1 was obsoleted on August 2, 1932, and was superseded by the production Model B camshaft B-6250 (along with the B-6500 push rod) for Model A Ford Service use.